Cora Mae Fife

 The body is in state at the Blackburn-Shaw Funeral Home.
 Funeral Arrangements have not been completed, pending communication with relatives.

 - According to a marginal notation in the Navarro County marriage book (August 1913, page 186), apparently a copy of the marriage record was, "Mailed to Ross Ward, Box 1001, Ruidoso, N. Mex, 1-30-58."

 - The following appeared on 19 July 1962 in the Amarillo Globe-Times: At Amarillo Osteopathic: . . .
 Cora Mae Ward, 819 W. 13th. . . .

 - Cora Mae Fife died on 13 August 1987 at age 95 in Potter County, Texas.

-- She was buried at Llano Cemetery in Amarillo, Potter County, Texas.
+- She was interred at Llano Cemetery, Amarillo, Potter County, Texas.